trlafleur/Tasmota-Tank-Sensor/README.md

 Tasmota has many, many options, it supports a web interface and a full MQTT delivery of sensors data to a downstream device like Node-Red, Grafana, or home automation system, it also has a very rich scripting language (Berry) available.

-The standard release (Ver: 10.0.0.0) that we used did not load the driver for the VL53L1X as a standard option, and we then needed to re-compile the Tasmota program, which was done via Visual Studio Code and a copy of the source-tree from GitHub.
+The standard release (Ver: 10.0.0.0) that we used did not load the driver for the VL53L1X as a standard option, and we then needed to re-compile the Tasmota program, which was done via Visual Studio Code with Platformio and a copy of the source-tree from GitHub.
 A pre-compiled binary is available in GitHub for this project.

 It appears that the I2C driver for the VL53L1X does not play well with some of the other pre-define drivers in Tasmota.
 To solve this issue we needed to disable all of the I2C drivers except this one…

 All changes were made  in one file:  tasmota/user_config_override.h and re-compile of Tasmota ESP32.

+This was tested with an ESP32-D1 module, a Feather ESP32-V2 and an ESP32S3 module.
+(note: I2C ports are different on each module)

 This will enable I2C on GPIO 22 and 23
 ~~~
 // we are using I2C SDA at GPIO22, and SCL at GPIO23
 // #define USER_TEMPLATE "{\"NAME\":\"Tank Sensor VL53L1X\",\"GPIO\":[1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,0,1,608,640,0,1,1,1,0,0,0,0,1,1,1,1,1,0,0,1],\"FLAG\":0,\"BASE\":18,\"CMND\":\"SetOption8 1\",\"CMND\":\"Module 0\"}"